diekhans/intronProspector/INSTALL.md

   make
   make test

-- Binary distribution
-  WARNING: this usually doesn't produce a some that will run due to library and system compatiblity issues.

-  To build a binary distribution that includes all shared libraries and wrapper scripts that run the programs:

-    make bindist

 - Developer
   The configure script and built documentation files are checked into the source tree, as they are only modified by developers, with many users wanting to build from a